 - (1) The amounts in this column represent the aggregate grant date fair value of the stock option awards computed in accordance with FASB guidance on stock-based compensation.
-The relevant assumptions made in the valuations for the 2021 and 2020 stock option awards may be found in Note 9 of the Notes to the Financial Statements in our 2021 Annual Report on Form 10-K. The grant date fair value of stock options is determined based on the number of options awarded and the fair value of the stock option on the grant date, which is the Black Scholes value of closing sales price per share of our common stock. - (2) Represents (i) a \$70,000 bonus paid to Mr. Bagai in connection with the completion of our initial public offering and (ii) a discretionary bonus payment of \$90,000 paid to Mr. Bagai in recognition of Company and individual performance during the year ended December 31, 2021. - (3) Amount represents fees paid to LS Associates, a division of LifeSci Advisors, LLC, relating to the consulting arrangement under which Lehman, a representative of LifeSci Advisors, was engaged initially as a consultant and then in August 2021 as our Chief Financial Officer.
-Pursuant to such consulting arrangement the Company paid LifeSci Advisors an hourly rate of \$400.00 per hour for Mr. Lehman's services. - (4) Represents a discretionary bonus payment of \$50,000 paid to Dr. Agah in recognition of Company and individual performance during the year ended December 31, 2021. - (5) Mr. Manners' Consulting Agreement terminated in December 2021.
+The relevant assumptions made in the valuations for the 2022 and 2021 stock option awards may be found in Note 8 of the Notes to the Financial Statements in our 2022 Annual Report on Form 10-K. The grant date fair value of stock options is determined based on the number of options awarded and the fair value of the stock option on the grant date, which is the Black Scholes value of closing sales price per share of our common stock. - (2) The amounts in this column represent the annual cash bonuses earned by each of the named executive officers in recognition of Company and individual performance during the fiscal year ended December 31, 2022 under our 2022 Bonus Plan and are pro-rated based on length of service with us. - 3) Represents a bonus payment of \$35,901 paid in February 2023 to Ms. Nelms in recognition of Company and individual performance during the year ended December 31, 2022 pursuant to the 2022 Bonus Plan.